Lecturer, HSHM and History, Senior Project Director HSHM 2021-2022

 Her first book, To See a Spark: Experiment and Visual Experience in Victorian Science (under contract with Yale University Press), uses the history of a single scientific object, the electric spark, to track how physicists managed their visual experience in the laboratory.
 The book traces an unfamiliar path across the scientific and visual landscape of Victorian Britain, in which the physics laboratory is a key site for experimentation on human vision and for the exploration of new media like photography and cinema.

-Ongoing projects include: a book project on photography, experimentation, and the archive in the physical sciences; a material history of Talbot’s photographic publication, The Pencil of Nature, in collaboration with conservation scientists at Yale’s Institute for the Preservation of Cultural Heritage; Fixing and Fading: Photographic Histories, an exhibition and book on the science and aesthetics of fading in 19th-century and contemporary photography; and an as-yet-untitled series of installations in collaboration with the Peabody Museum of Natural History in which groups of objects from natural history collections will be displayed “out of place” in the permanent galleries of the Yale Center for British Art from 2020-2023.
+Ongoing projects include: a book project on the laboratory as image archive in the modern physical sciences; a material history of Talbot’s photographic publication, The Pencil of Nature, in collaboration with conservation scientists at Yale’s Institute for the Preservation of Cultural Heritage; Fixing and Fading: Photographic Histories, an exhibition and book on the science and aesthetics of fading in 19th-century and contemporary photography; and OUT OF PLACE, a series of experimental installations in which groups of “guest objects” from Yale’s natural history collections will intervene in the permanent galleries of the Yale Center for British Art from 2020-2023.
 The first of these, OUT OF PLACE: A British Mineralogy, involving a collaboration with Indian artist Garima Gupta, will be on view at the YCBA from September 2020 - February 2021.